-Design applications are accepted at the March cycle only.
-Design does not accept applications at the July cycle.
+GAP applications will be accepted at two cycles.
+All project types (described above) are accepted at both cycles.
+Apply at the deadline that most closely fits the schedule of activities or timeline of your proposed project.
 Generally, an organization is limited to one application per year in the GAP category.